County Waterford Ireland · Co. Waterford · Ballinroad Save · Share

 By train

 No train.
-The line closed in 1967 and is now the Greenway under your feet.
-Nearest station is Waterford (45 min by car).
+The line closed in the 1960s and is now the Greenway under your feet.
+Nearest station is Waterford city, about 45 minutes east by car.